 For those who do not have a checking account, however, the benefits of direct deposit are elusive.
-According to the FDIC, about 30 million households in the U.S. are underbanked or unbanked, so this is no small issue.
+According to the FDIC, about 33.5 million households in the U.S. are underbanked or unbanked.
+This is no small issue.

 Prepaid Cards that Offer Direct Deposit of Tax Refunds

-And if you don’t have a prepaid card, but want to take advantage of direct deposit, it’s easy to get a card.
+If you don’t have a prepaid card, but want to take advantage of direct deposit, it’s easy to get a card.
 In fact, applying is easier than getting a credit card or bank account because there are no credit checks or ChexSystems inquiries.
-In fact, so long as your identification information checks out, like social security number, approval of prepaid cards is guaranteed.
+In fact, so long as your identification information checks out (like your social security number), approval of prepaid cards is guaranteed.

-In contrast to Mango and Green Dot, you should be very skeptical of prepaid cards offered by tax preparers.
+In contrast to the cards here, you should be very skeptical of prepaid cards offered by tax preparers.
 The problem with these cards is that they often come with extremely high fees.
-For example, H&R Block offers the Emerald Prepaid MasterCard, but there have been complaints about the high fees associated with the card.
+For example, H&R Block offers the Emerald Prepaid MasterCard, but there have been complaints about the high expenses associated with the card.
 The key is that whatever you decide, make sure to read the fine print and understand what fees you’ll have to pay.

-One final note.
-If you have a large refund due to you and you want to avoid making such a large interest free loan to Uncle Sam, talk to your employer about changing your W-4 form.
+One final note: if you have a large refund due to you–and you want to avoid making such a large interest-free loan to Uncle Sam–talk to your employer about changing your W-4 form.
 You may be entitled to claim more allowances, which would reduce the amount of money withheld from your taxes.
-However, if your tax refund was unusually large because of a one-time credit, such as the homebuyer’s tax credit, you should hesitate before making changes because if you don’t have enough money withheld, you may have to pay extra taxes and penalties.